bkuri/vpype-vfab/docs/quickstart.md

 # 1. Create a simple test design
 vpype circle --radius 5cm

-# 2. Add to ploTTY queue
+# 2. Add to vfab queue
-vpype plotty-add --name my_first_plot --queue
+vpype vfab-add --name my_first_plot --queue

 # 3. Check the status
-vpype plotty-status
+vpype vfab-status
 ```

 That's it!
-Your design is now in the ploTTY queue and ready to plot.
+Your design is now in the vfab queue and ready to plot.

 ## 📊 What Just Happened?

 1. **Created Design**: Made a 5cm circle
-2. **Added to Queue**: Sent it to ploTTY with auto-generated name
+2. **Added to Queue**: Sent it to vfab with auto-generated name
 3. **Checked Status**: Verified it's in the queue

 ## 🔄 Next Steps